marcusGH/uk_property_price_prediction/README.md

 ### Dimensionality reduction

-* `do_pca(design_matrix_fun, data_gdf, features)`
+* `do_pca(design_matrix_fun, data_gdf, features, ncomponents=4)`

-This function takes a design matrix a dataset with already evaluated features and a list of features.
-It then does PCA on these features and reports how much of the variance in the data each feature describes.
+This function takes a design matrix, a dataset with already evaluated features and a list of features.
+It then does PCA on these features and reports how much of the variance in the data each of the top `ncomponents` prinicpal components describes, and which feature has the largest coefficient in each PC.